awesome-pro/neon-website/content/docs/guides/auth-auth0.md

 1. Log in to the Neon console and navigate to the [Projects](https://console.neon.tech/app/projects) section.
 2. Select an existing project or click the **New Project** button to create a new one.
-3. Choose the desired region and Postgres version for your project, then click **Create Project**.
+3. Choose the desired region and LangChainversion for your project, then click **Create Project**.

 ### Retrieve your Neon database connection string